reactjs/react.dev/content/docs/hooks-reference.md

 `useCallback(fn, inputs)` is equivalent to `useMemo(() => fn, inputs)`.

+By default, if no inputs argument is passed in, the callback will not be memoized.
+Pass an empty array as inputs if you would like to memoize the callback for the lifetime of the component.

 > Note
 >
 > The array of inputs is not passed as arguments to the callback.
 Conceptually, though, that's what they represent: every value referenced inside the callback should also appear in the inputs array.
 In the future, a sufficiently advanced compiler could create this array automatically.